 The questionnaire is about...

-The ARWT survey covers nine topics, each with several statements.
-The first is aspects of working conditions that are relevant to health in the context of waiving the recording of working time (e.g., autonomy, support from managers, work quantity and pressure to produce results, extended accessibility and job insecurity).
-A health-promoting path is drawn on the left: Health-promoting work conditions can facilitate positive behaviors (self-care) and are associated with high engagement and good health.
-A health-critical path is drawn on the right: In the case of numerous stressors in everyday work, health-critical behavior (self-harm, e.g., working despite illness), conflicts between work and private life, and early health warning symptoms, such as exhaustion, are more likely to occur.
+The healthy@work survey covers nine subject areas, each with several statements.
+The first is aspects of working conditions that are relevant to health in the workplace (e.g. autonomy, support from managers, workload and pressure to achieve results, extended availability and job insecurity).
+A health-promoting path is shown on the left-hand side: Health-promoting working conditions can facilitate positive behavior (self-care) and are associated with high engagement and good health.
+A health-critical path is shown on the right-hand side: In the case of numerous stressors in everyday working life, health-critical behavior (self-endangerment, e.g. working despite illness), conflicts between work and private life and early health warning symptoms, such as exhaustion, are more likely to occur.

 These nine topics are mapped in the so-called impact model:

-You would like to learn more about the nine topics of the impact model?
-Feel free to click here.
+Would you like to find out more about the nine subject areas of the impact model?
+Please click here.